 The Little Match Girl, Lilian Baylis Studio

 On Christmas Eve in a snow-dusted Italian town, under distant winter stars, the Little Match Girl plies her humble wares to a rich Italian family.
 Like everyone else, they push her aside, and she retreats to her grandmother’s tomb in the cemetery for comfort.
 But Christmas Eve is no ordinary night, and the grandmother appears in a vision to carry the Little Match Girl away from her troubles to the magical world of the moon.
-Combining his ecstatic choreography with a scattering of Italian operatics, live music and Yann Seabra’s innovative set, Arthur Pita plays to his dance theatre roots.
 The rather grim Hans Christian Anderson fairytale is transformed into a fantastical adventure, complete with lunar exploration vehicles and a weightless pas de deux with an astronaut.
 Named “a gem,” and “wonderfully inventive,” by critics, the whole production sparkles with stars and little match flames.
 It’s enchanting for all the family, and a great opportunity to catch a raucous choreographer for once happy to settle for telling a great story.

 Brave the great outdoors for a glittering nocturnal nature trail

 Wrap up warm and brave the great outdoors to glimpse the glittering festive wonderland of Christmas at Kew.
-This year there's a new nocturnal trail through the trees featuring super sized shimmery snowflakes, a tunnel of lights and the intriguingly named ‘Garden of Fire’.
+Travel down their nocturnal trail through the trees to see super sized shimmery snowflakes and a tunnel of lights.
 For the kids there's a Snowflake Grotto, Victorian carousel and an outdoor playground.
 And while the children are playing, adults can enjoy the selection warming food and booze on offer, including roasted chestnuts, spiced cider and, of course, mulled wine.
 The traditional focus and the stunning backdrop of the gardens in their wintry glory make Christmas at Kew one of the sweetest festive events this year, especially as the pre-Christmas rush dwindles.
-With all the fairylit fun of a festive event, without the soulless feel of Hyde Park's mega Winter Wonderland, even the scrooges will get into the Christmas spirit.
+With all the fairy-lit fun of a festive event, without the soulless feel of Hyde Park's mega Winter Wonderland, even the scrooges will get into the Christmas spirit.